What We Do

 It all started when…

 As I walked to my car after bible study one morning, I walked by a family speaking Arabic outside what I presumed to be their home.
-I greeted them with “Aslyaum Alkeium”, the greeting in Arabic I had learned while studying abroad in Morocco a month before.
+I greeted them with “Aslyaum Alkeium”, the greeting in Arabic I had learned while studying abroad in Morocco a month earlier.
 We introduced ourselves and they shared with me how they were Syrian refugees who had recently arrived in Rochester.
 They quickly showed me hospitality by inviting my friend and I in for tea.
 Though there was a language barrier, I was surprised by how much we could still communicate.